a1lu/clob/README.md

 ## Known Issues

- * Currently a global variable is used to store the compiled pattern, so that only one pattern can be compiled
  * CPP compiler is required to build tests, since [GoogleTest] is used
  * `stdio` is used inside the library